 Join Esri for a weekend of fast-paced and fun talks from Esri users who have been-there-and-done-that and are willing to tell you their no-holds barred stories of location enlightenment.

-Intelligence Manager, AccuWeather
+Business Intelligence Manager, AccuWeather

 Rosemary Radich is a Intelligence Manager for AccuWeather’s commercial services division AccuWeather Enterprise Solutions where she leads statistical analytics and develops predictive modeling to support commercial clients globally.
 In her role, Rosemary identifies market-place advantages and insights to increase client revenues and profitability, applying comprehensive analyses and application of robust data sources that inform predictive models.
 Prior to joining AccuWeather, Rosemary was a Data Analyst at Cox Communications where she conducted operational analysis to find ways to increase efficiency and played a key role during the phone platform transition from Cisco to Avaya.
 Rosemary has nearly ten years of statistical analysis experience and received her M.A. from Wichita State University.
 She resides in Wichita, Kansas.